 Every year, new trends emerge in technology, and information architecture is no different.
 In fact, over the past few years, interfaces have evolved to keep pace with innovation.
 As technology continues to provide new ways for people to consume content, information architects and website information planning tools must continue to create optimal ways to do so.

 Below are four IA trends that we expect to thrive in 2020 and beyond.

 Optimized Discovery Patterns

 If we’ve learned anything from the past few years, it’s that users like content that is easy to understand and somewhat predictable.
-For information architecture in 2018, creating this type of content will be key.
+For information architecture, creating this type of content will be key.
 The use of A/B testing to optimize how users discover new content is, therefore, what’s next for information architecture.

 Thankfully, the process is not impossible.
 Using big data to statistically analyze user flow and content discovery paths, you can make predictive decisions around how users find and consume information.
 Specific actions such as these below will make websites of the future dramatically easier to navigate than ever before.

 - Optimizing autocomplete for better accuracy and predictive intent

 - Removing clutter and using behavioral data to A/B test navigational and filtering options

 - Providing more relevant options to choose from to narrow search especially when the user is in browsing mode vs looking for a singular thing.